 The framework enables schools to identify where they are in terms of e-learning capability, and plan their next step.
-Download the framework and supporting resource documents.
-Find out more »
+Phases of the eLPF describe pedagogical development and technology integration.
+Find out more about this new content »

 Join these groups to participate in discussions with other teachers/educators about the content here, or that is relevant for you.

 e-Learning: Professional Learning

 Connecting to the N4L managed network